CyberSecSkillZ/helpful_scripts/README.md

     1) The script imports boto3 for AWS interactions and json for formatting output.
     2) It creates or clears the Severe_Vulns.txt file at the start.
     3) The script has a list for AWS account IDs where it will check for vulnerabilities.
-You should replace the placeholder account IDs with your actual account IDs.
     4) The check_image_vulnerabilities function:
        - Initializes a boto3 session.
        - Calls the Security Hub API to retrieve findings.